 Pro tip: get a room with a balcony so you can enjoy Alaskan scenery your entire cruise, at any time of the day.
 The waters tend to be very calm, and you never know what wildlife you will see.
 (Alaska has bald eagles, whales, otters, and even bears.)

 Alaska cruise season runs from about May to September.
-The weather can range from cold winter temperatures to the high heat of summer within a short time, so pack for any scenario; be prepared for the weather to change at any moment.
+The weather can range from cold winter temperatures to the high summer heat within a short time, so pack for any scenario; be prepared for the weather to change at any moment.

-Things to do in Juneau include seeing Tracy Arm Fjord and Mendenhall Glacier, going white water rafting, whale watching, take a seaplane ride, or even flying over glaciers.
+Things to do in Juneau include seeing Tracy Arm Fjord and Mendenhall Glacier, going white water rafting, whale watching, taking a seaplane ride, or even flying over glaciers.

 Central United States Cruise Ports